novervr/novervr/README.md

 i created a few games.

-a mod developer, i dont know what to say 💀
+a retired mod developer, i dont know what to say 💀

 --- BEGIN RANDOM STATS NO ONE READS ---